Our Story

 Our Carbon Footprint

-Recognizing the effects that climate change on the fishery, I believe it is important to make sure our boat uses as little fossil fuel as possible.
+Recognizing the effects that the unfolding climate crisis is having on the fishery and the river and ocean ecosystems that sustain it, I believe it is important to make sure our boat uses as little fossil fuel as possible.

-• We added a bulbous bow to increase the waterline length and we have the most hydrodynamic bow possible.
+• We added a bulbous bow to increase the waterline length allowing the boat to slip through the water with as little resistance as possible.

 • We extended the length in the stern by adding a tail fin that extends the length of the vessel aft (longer boats are more fuel efficient).